rafaiska/2018gameoff/README.md

 Chicken Downhill is a racing game which uses hybrid controls.
 Both an X-Box-Like controller and a keyboard are necessary to play it.

+This game was developed by Tatopeba Games: a small, independent game studio.
+Please visit our homepage and support us: http://www.tatopeba.com.br

 # Story

 In a farm at the top of the hill, a chicken escapes its coop to avoid becoming the farmer's next meal.
 However, the farmer won't let his livestock go away that easily.